deeppavlov/chatsky/CONTRIBUTING.md

 ```

 ### Pre-commit
-We also provide a simple pre-commit hook for `git` that prevents you from commiting unchecked code.
-Note that this action will reinitialize the git repository inside the project directory, if you have already created one.
+We also provide a simple pre-commit hook for `git` that prevents you from committing unformatted code.
 To use it, run
 ```bash
 make pre_commit
 ```